Vadlamudi04/ASIC_DESIGN/README.md

    ![PHOTO-2024-08-07-16-04-09](https://github.com/user-attachments/assets/015736d9-882d-441b-b2b1-8a47916fd7e7)

-### Task2: Compile and verify using RISC-V GNU Compiler and optimize the compilation using O1 and Ofast:
+### Task2: Compile and verify using RISC-V GNU Compiler and optimize the compilation using O1,Ofast,O2 and O3:

 #### Using O1 optimization: